How to Potty Train a Puppy When You Work — Crates, Potty Pads and More

 Without the crate or the potty pads, you’ll have to be patient and persistent.
 It might seem as if the dog will never learn where to go potty.
 But in reality, you just have to repeat the same steps every day and always give the dog a treat once it does something right.
 Additionally, you should never yell at it if it has an “accident” even though you’ve been training it.
 It happens to the best of us!

 If the dog has an accident, remember to clean that spot thoroughly.
 Dogs are attracted to the smell of urine and feces, so if they sense it, they will try to soil the same area again.
 In order to prevent that, I recommend that you use an enzymatic cleaner.
 That should effectively remove the odor and stop the puppy from relieving itself at that spot.

-If you catch the puppy pooping or peeing in the house, calmly clap your hands or say “No” or “Oh-oh.”
+, calmly clap your hands or say “No” or “Oh-oh.”
 That should be enough to make it stop.
 Then, just take the puppy outside so that it can finish what it started.
 In any case, never yell or show your anger.
 That would only teach the puppy not to do that again in front of you.
 It won’t stop it from hiding behind a couch and doing the #1 or #2 there.